 Disability Benefits and Autism

-Posted on behalf of Phillips Disability, P.C. on Jul 10, 2015 in Qualifying Conditions
+Posted on behalf of Dayes Law Firm PC on Jul 10, 2015 in Qualifying Conditions

 Families always want the best for each other and are often willing to make sacrifices for the betterment of one family member.
 When a child or an adult has autism, those sacrifices can often put a strain on financial resources.

 Children with autism qualify for benefits in many cases.
 For those struggling to pay for medical expenses, therapy, living costs and more, help from the government is a necessity required to stay afloat.
-If your claim for disability benefits was denied, call Phillips Disability at 1-800-503-2000 to schedule a free consultation.
+If your claim for disability benefits was denied, call Dayes Law Firm PC at 1-800-503-2000 to schedule a free consultation.

 Our disability benefits attorneys in Phoenix can help you understand why your claim was denied and then help you build a strong appeal to get you the benefits that you need.